cloro

 Google-Extended0.3080.3480.2731.162

 Read across a row: OpenAI's crawlers (GPTBot, OAI-SearchBot) collapse ChatGPT propensity to near zero when blocked, and PerplexityBot collapses Perplexity propensity to zero.
-Blocking a rival provider's bot moves the other engine far less — the effect follows the crawler's owner.
+Blocking a rival provider's bot moves the other engine far less, so the drop stays with the provider whose crawler was shut out.
+The bot you disallow predicts the engine you stop appearing in, so audit robots.txt per crawler, not as one policy.

 If being named in AI answers matters to you, a blanket "block every AI bot" robots.txt is working against you.
-The data can't prove causation — domains that block crawlers may differ in other ways — but the engine-specific pattern is exactly what a real access effect looks like and exactly what a spurious one wouldn't: blocking OpenAI's crawlers tracks with vanishing ChatGPT citations, blocking Perplexity's tracks with vanishing Perplexity citations.
+The data can't prove causation, and domains that block crawlers may differ in other ways.
+But the engine-specific pattern is what a real access effect would look like: blocking OpenAI's crawlers tracks with vanishing ChatGPT citations, blocking Perplexity's tracks with vanishing Perplexity citations.

-The practical split is between the training crawlers and theretrieval ones.
-Publishers are already making it — blocking GPTBot and CCBot at 3–5× the rate they block OAI-SearchBot.
-If you want to keep your content out of model training but still be citable, that distinction is the lever: allow the live-retrieval and user-agent bots even where you disallow the training crawlers.
+The practical split is between the training crawlers and the retrieval ones.
+Publishers are already making it, blocking GPTBot and CCBot at 3–5× the rate they block OAI-SearchBot.
+If you want to keep your content out of model training but still be citable, that is where to act: allow the live-retrieval and user-agent bots even where you disallow the training crawlers.

 Methodology